radicalcollegestrategies/radicalcollegestrategies.github.io/pages/YourJourney.md

     <li>A proven strategy to get into MIT and other top-tier colleges</li>
     </ul>

-    <p style="margin-left:40px;color:red">Sorry, there are currently no slots available for new students. <br> Please check back in December 2022.</p>
+    <p style="margin-left:40px;color:red">Sorry, there are currently no slots available for new students. <br> Please check back in January 2023.</p>

     <br>